About the way I work

 I am committed to my ongoing professional development and my knowledge and practice are regularly updated by continuing training, including attending conferences and workshops.

 I believe it is important for counsellors to have had a broad life experience as well as the relevant professional experience and qualifications.
 In my own life, before I changed direction to become a counsellor, I worked from home as a freelance journalist for many years while raising a child with severe learning disabilities.

-I work part-time for The Challenging Behaviour Foundation co-delivering Positive Behaviour Support workshops and supporting parent-carers online during the pandemic.
-I am also a volunteer counsellor at All Saints Counselling Service in Portsmouth where I offer both Christian counselling and counselling to non-Christians.
+I work part-time for The Challenging Behaviour Foundation co-delivering Positive Behaviour Support workshops and providing a 'listening ear' service for family carers.
+I am also a volunteer counsellor for Frontline 19 and All Saints Counselling Service in Portsmouth where I offer both Christian counselling and counselling to non-Christians.